psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 Yes.
 NPP includes full WP-CLI integration.
 You can purge, preload, check status, view logs, update settings, flush transients, and manage scheduled events directly from the terminal — no admin dashboard access required.
 Run `wp help npp` and `wp help npp <subcommand>` to see all available commands.

-= What Nginx cache types are supported? =
+= What Nginx cache types are supported by NPP? =

 NPP supports **FastCGI**, **Proxy**, **SCGI**, and **UWSGI** cache methods.
 The plugin automatically applies the appropriate purge strategy (HTTP Purge, INDEX Purge, or RG Purge).